-While Tiger Bridge gains programmatic access to your data at the source location and the target location, it takes care to prevent unauthorized access to it both when at rest and in transit:
+While Tiger Bridge gains gain programmatic access to your data at the source location and the target location, unauthorized access to data both when at rest and in transit is ensured by the following:

 - To gain access to any Tiger Bridge functions you need to authenticate yourself as the administrator of the computer on which Tiger Bridge runs.
-For more information, refer to Tiger Bridge Interfaces below. - The Tiger Bridge workflow supports applying any Windows techniques for controlling access to and protecting data at rest at the source level. - Tiger Bridge does not require maximum privileges of the credentials used for access to the target and adopts the target provider's own mechanisms for ensuring credentials protection is not compromised. - The credentials for access to the target are stored in the registry of the computer running Tiger Bridge and are encrypted using Advanced Encryption Standard, using Tiger Technology's own 256bit key. - Data in transit to cloud targets is protected allowing users to benefit from secure transfer (SSL/ TLS) and also by relying on the target provider's own mechanism for protecting data in transit, like AWS libraries, for example.
+For more information, refer to "Tiger Bridge Interfaces" below. - The Tiger Bridge workflow supports using any Windows techniques for controlling access to and protecting data at rest at the source level. - Tiger Bridge does not require maximum privileges of the credentials used for access to the target and adopts the target provider's own mechanisms for ensuring credentials protection is not compromised. - The credentials for access to the target are stored in the registry of the computer running Tiger Bridge and are encrypted using Advanced Encryption Standard, using Tiger Technology's own 256-bit key. - Data in transit to cloud targets is protected allowing users to benefit from secure transfer (SSL/TLS) and also by relying on the target provider's own mechanism for protecting data in transit, like AWS libraries, for example.

 Tiger Technology encourages you to use any applicable best practices for data protection specified by Microsoft Windows and by your target provider.
-To ensure the integrity of data at rest at the target, you enable and configure the Tiger Bridge checksum verification.
-For more information, refer to Checksum Verification of Replicated Data on page 75.
+To ensure the integrity of data at rest at the target, you can enable and configure the Tiger Bridge checksum verification.
+For more information, refer to "Checksum Verification of Replicated Data" on page 74.